dotnet/spark/docs/coding-guidelines/add-types-to-SerDe.md

 ```

-That should be everything you need to be able to send a new type from the CLR to the JVM but we now
+That should be everything you need to be able to send a new type from the CLR to the JVM.

 ## 3. Serialize this new type in JVM with write method